Rockabye (song): Background and composition

 "Rockabye" is written in the key of A minor.
 It was composed in common time with a tempo of 102 beats per minute, and follows a chord progression of Am–F–G–Em.
 The vocals span from G3 to E5.

 Music video

-The video has over 2.4 billion views on YouTube as of September 2020, making it the 34th most viewed video on the site.
+The video has 3.2 billion views on YouTube as of September 2025,.
 It was written and directed by Grace Chatto and Jack Patterson of Clean Bandit.
 Cinematography by Anna Patarakina and Daria Geller, who the band originally met when Jack was at film school in Moscow aged 21.
-They have worked on many music videos directed by Jack and Grace, including Mozart's House, Dust Clears, Symphony.
+They have worked on many music videos directed by Jack and Grace, including Mozart's House, Dust Clears, and Symphony.
 The actress pole dancer in the video, Rita Conte, Grace met and cast in Italy.

-The video for the song was released on 21 October 2016, and has a running time of 4 minutes and 11 seconds.
+The video for the song was released on 21 October 2016 and has a running time of 4 minutes and 11 seconds.
 Parts of it were shot on location in Cap Sa Sal, Begur, Spain and the George Tavern, London.